 Secondly, there is no ROI formula that calculates any losses resulting from the senior executive having a secret desire to leave the organisation.
 How many of our executives are frustrated by the focus on short term KPI’s and efficiency measures without the time on long term strategy, vision or care?
 How many are feeling insecure in their positions, being on call 24/7 and have many unanswered questions about their life outside of work?
 Isn’t Executive retention an important a measure as much as what they do?

 In conclusion, when calculating an accurate ROI, all the benefits from the investment need to be included, as well as the opportunity costs of not investing.
 Every executive knows the challenge of isolation.
 Who do CEOs or executives talk to confidentially when they’re doing the soul searching?

 Dr. Liz Paslawsky

-Subscribe to receive notifications of new posts to the HGI Knowledge Centre by completing the form below.
+Subscribe to receive notifications of new posts to the HG Knowledge Centre by completing the form below.
 Thank you.

 - Book Reviews